Time Won't Let Me

 "Time Won't Let Me" is a garage rock song that was recorded by the Outsiders in September 1965.
-The song became a major hit in the United States in 1966, reaching #5 on the Billboard Hot 100 on the week of April 16 of that year.
+The song became a major hit in the United States in 1966, reaching No.5 on the Billboard Hot 100 on the week of April 16 of that year.
 It is ranked as the 42nd biggest American hit of 1966.

-In Canada, the song also reached #5 in the weekly charts.
+In Canada, the song also reached No.5 in the weekly charts.

 History

 Background

 In contrast to the numerous American bands that formed in the wake of the British Invasion, the musicians who became the Outsiders had been active in the Cleveland music scene since 1958, when fifteen year old guitarist and saxophonist Tom King founded the band as a rhythm & blues combo called the Starfires.

 By early 1965 the band's membership consisted of King on rhythm guitar, Al Austin on lead guitar (later substituted by Bill Bruno), Mert Madsen on bass, and Jim Fox on drums.
 Later that year, Fox departed for college and was replaced by Ronnie Harkai, who would play drums on "Time Won't Let Me."
 Around the same time, the band recruited Sonny Geraci to handle the lead vocals.

 The group was under contract with Pama Records, which was owned by King's uncle, Patrick Connelly.
 In late 1965 the band recorded "Time Won't Let Me" locally at Cleveland Recording Company for Pama.
 Sufficiently impressed upon hearing it, Capitol Records signed the band on the strength of the song, and shortly thereafter King changed the band's name from the Starfires to the Outsiders, possibly at the urging of the new label.
 One account of the change was that King and Kelley had become "outsiders" within the family as a result of the label switch.